ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Relational Databases**
 Databases designed to store structured data with well-defined schemas and support standard data analysis methods and tools.

+**Scalability**
+The ability of a data repository to grow and expand its capacity to handle increasing data volumes and workload demands over time.

+**Schema**
+The predefined structure that describes the organization and format of data within a database, indicating the types of data allowed and their relationships.

 **Sensors**
 Devices such as Global Positioning Systems (GPS) and Radio Frequency Identification (RFID) tags generate structured data.